 N ot all writers conferences are created equal.
+Some can take place in your local library, others may happen in luxury function rooms warrnambool have to offer.
 As a faculty member, I’ve appeared at events where authors were treated respectfully and came away with valuable information.

 But I’ve also seen chaos, confusion, no-show speakers, and disgruntled attendees, to wit: “The speaker went on and on about how terrific she was and then autographed her new book.
 I didn’t learn a thing.” or “The agent fell asleep during my pitch.” and “My $1600 registration and hotel fee just went down the drain.”